 Fear and Avoidance

-So how do we know that anxiety disorders like panic disorder and agoraphobia are cognitive problems – not body problems?
+So how do we know that anxiety disorders are cognitive problems – not body problems?
 The varying experiences of people that experience panic and anxiety illustrate this for us.

 Can you see that there is a common link between these three groups?
 There is actually a common shared experience.
 That common link is the anxiety and panic themselves.
 The very same physical experience of anxiety and panic can lead down three very different paths.
 Same symptoms, same thoughts, but different interpretations and ability to change those interpretations based on actual experience.
 Shared common physical experience, vastly different cognitive/mental experiences.